 Amount Per Serving: Calories: 125Total Fat: 7gSaturated Fat: 1gTrans Fat: 0gUnsaturated Fat: 6gCholesterol: 0mgSodium: 260mgCarbohydrates: 14gFiber: 6gSugar: 3gProtein: 4g

 Nutrition information is automatically calculated by the Recipe Plug-In I am using.
 I am not a nutritionist and cannot guarantee 100% accuracy, since many variables affect those calculations.

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Everything about this salad is great for any phase of the South Beach Diet or most other low-carb eating plans, even Keto.
+Everything about this Spicy Broccoli and Jicama Salad with Red Bell Pepper is great for any phase of the original South Beach Diet or most other low-carb eating plans.

 Find More Recipes Like This One:

 Use Salad Recipes to find more recipes like this one.
 Use the Recipes by Diet Type photo index pages to find more recipes suitable for a specific eating plan.
 You can also Follow Kalyn’s Kitchen on Pinterest to see all the good recipes I’m sharing there.